-This post was originally written for and published in The Light Times Magazine, with Khmer translation done by the magazine editors. — Jonathan
+This post was originally written for and published in The Light Times Magazine, with Khmer translation done by the magazine editors.
+Download a PDF of the article (in English and Khmer) here. — Jonathan

 All over our world today, women are treated like trash.
 They are abused.
 They are neglected.
 They are desired only for what they can give (their bodies, their service, for example).
 They are not desired for who they are.